Visualize with QuickSight

 - Select Manage

-- Select services and select Amazon S3
+Select the services and choose Amazon S3

 - Select S3 Buckets Linked To QuickSight Account

-- Select asg-datalake-demo-bucket
+- Choose asg-datalake-demo-bucket

 - Select Finish

-- In the QuickSight interface
+In the QuickSight interface:

 - Select Datasets